andycowl/octopress/source/_posts/2007-03-07-in-praise-of-google-desktop.markdown

 ---
 date: 2007-03-07 22:08:14
-categories:
-    - uncategorised
 title: in praise of Google Desktop
 layout: post
 comments: true
+categories: software
 ---
 Like most people, I store information in many different places.
 Lots of data is stored directly on my work laptop while yet more data is stored on my computer at home.

 - Mail folders
 - Address book
 - Text files
 - Corporate blogs
 - Presentations
 - Word documents
 - Intranet resources
 - Whitepapers
 - Web history
 - RSS feeds
 - Photos
 - Music

 Even more data is stored on external servers

 - Gmail
 - Blinklist
 - Web site, blogs and mySQL databases at Bluehost
 - Post-it on fridge
 - Mobile phone
 - Palm PDA
 - My head (last resort)

 I first used [Google Desktop](http://desktop.google.com/) a couple of years ago when it was first launched.
 Back then, the ongoing indexing